-The Company's potential dilutive securities, which include stock options and redeemable convertible preferred stock, have been excluded from the computation of diluted net income (loss) per share attributable to common stockholders whenever the effect of including them would be to increase the net income per share or to reduce the net loss per share.
+The Company's potential dilutive securities, which include stock options and redeemable convertible preferred stock, have been excluded from the computation of diluted net loss per share attributable to common stockholders whenever the effect of including them would be to reduce the net loss per share.
 In periods where there is a net loss, the weighted average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same.
-The following potential common shares, presented based on amounts outstanding at each period end, were excluded from the calculation of diluted net income (loss) per share attributable to common stockholders for the periods indicated because including them would have had an anti-dilutive effect:
+The following potential common shares, presented based on amounts outstanding at each period end, were excluded from the calculation of diluted net loss per share attributable to common stockholders for the periods indicated because including them would have had an anti-dilutive effect:

+Year Ended December 31,

+2014 2015

-Year Ended Nine Months Ende December 31, September 30, 2013 2014 2014 2015 (unaud lited) Stock options to purchase common stock 255,000 6,454,356 7,696,032 9,701,648 Redeemable convertible preferred stock (as converted to common stock) 65,738,111 80,296,934 65,738,111 80,296,934 65,993,111 86,751,290 73,434,143 89,998,582
+Stock options to purchase common stock 6,454,356 9,676,648

+Redeemable convertible preferred stock (as converted to common stock) 80,296,934 80,296,934

+86,751,290 89,973,582

-12. Unaudited Pro Forma Net Loss per Share
+11. Unaudited Pro Forma Net Loss per Share

-The unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2014 and the nine months ended September 30, 2015 gives effect to adjustments arising upon the closing of a qualified initial public offering.
-The unaudited pro forma net loss attributable to common stockholders used in the calculation of unaudited basic and diluted pro forma net loss per share attributable to common stockholders does not include the effects of the accretion of redeemable convertible preferred stock to redemption value because the calculation assumes that the conversion of the redeemable convertible preferred stock into common stock had occurred on the later of January 1, 2014 or the issuance date of the redeemable convertible preferred stock.
+The unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2015 gives effect to adjustments arising upon the closing of a qualified initial public offering.
+The unaudited pro forma net loss attributable to common stockholders used in the calculation of unaudited basic and diluted pro forma net loss per share attributable to common stockholders does not include the effects of the accretion of redeemable convertible preferred stock to redemption value because the calculation assumes that the conversion of the redeemable convertible preferred stock.

-The unaudited pro forma basic and diluted weighted average common shares outstanding used in the calculation of unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2014 and the nine months ended September 30, 2015 give effect to the automatic conversion upon a qualified initial public offering of all outstanding shares of redeemable convertible preferred stock as of December 31, 2014 and September 30, 2015 into 80,296,934 shares of common stock as if the conversion had occurred on the later of January 1, 2014 or the issuance date of the redeemable convertible preferred stock.
+The unaudited pro forma basic and diluted weighted average common shares outstanding used in the calculation of unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2015 give effect to the automatic conversion upon a qualified initial public offering of all outstanding shares of redeemable convertible preferred stock as of December 31, 2015 into 80,296,934 shares of common stock as if the conversion had occurred on the later of January 1, 2015 or the issuance date of the redeemable convertible preferred stock.